 Etching and Relief

-The Technology Center houses:
+The Arts Center (formerly the Technology Center) houses:

 The Woodworking Studio is one of the studios located in the lower level of the Tech Center.
 It boasts over 3000 sq. ft. of space dedicated to woodworking.
 There is a large common room with ample work space for students.
 Advanced students share a smaller a workspace in which each student has a personal work area of his or her own.
 Several woodworking benches are placed in the studio for those interested in traditional hand tools.
 The Woodworking Studio has a full complement of power and hand tools and a dedicated finishing space.
 Students in the Woodworking area create an incredibly vast array of objects ranging from traditional furniture to sculpture.